 I fixed my goddamn boots and checked into the Downtown Grand, a recently remodeled 3.5 star hotel and a steal at $23 bucks a night through Hotwire.
 I was given a room on the 25th floor and could not have asked for a better view of downtown’s parking garages.
 I typically stay on the Strip, but I’m too old and too married for $15 drinks and EDM.
 Bars in Downtown Vegas have reasonable drink prices.
 They also play music that doesn’t make people do shameful variations of the original running man.

-From the hotel, I walked aimlessly downtown.
+From the hotel, I walked aimlessly downtown, which never gets old when alone, especially if you’re in Las Vegas.
 I saw a sculpture of a giant praying mantis and a shopping center made from shipping containers.
 I stopped in a Thai restaurant to eat, where I ordered the cheapest beer on the menu (Chang?) and a plate of chicken fried rice.

 My waiter looked like Drake.
 So much so that I wanted to ask him for a picture.
 I thought better of it; as a fellow Lightskin I know it can be annoying when people say we resemble other Lightskins.
 You know how many times I’ve been called El DeBarge?
 Plus men don’t typically ask other men for pictures, especially black men, though maybe it would have been OK if I had ended the request with “no homo.”